The Jeffersons: Awards and nominations

-The Jeffersons received 14 Emmy Award nominations during its time on the air.
-Marla Gibbs was nominated for Best Supporting Actress in a Comedy Series each year from 1981 to 1985.
-Sherman Hemsley was nominated for Best Actor in 1984.
-Larry M. Harris won the Emmy for Outstanding Video Tape Editing for a Series in 1983.
+The Jeffersons received 14 Emmy Award nominations and won two awards.
+Marla Gibbs received nominations in Best Supporting Actress in a Comedy Series each year from 1981 to 1985, Sherman Hemsley received nomination in Best Actor in 1984, and Larry M. Harris won the Emmy for Outstanding Video Tape Editing for a Series in 1983.

-Isabel Sanford was nominated for seven consecutive Best Actress Emmys, from 1979 until 1985.
-Her victory in 1981 made her the first African-American actress to win an Emmy for Best Actress in a Comedy Series, and the second to win any Emmy Award; Gail Fisher, who played Peggy on the TV show Mannix, preceded her in 1970.
+Isabel Sanford was nominated for 7 consecutive Best Actress Emmys, from 1979-85.
+Her win in 1981 made her the first African-American actress to win an Emmy for Best Actress in a Comedy Series, and the second to win any Emmy Award; Gail Fisher, who played Peggy on the TV show Mannix, preceded her in 1970.
 Sanford was also the recipient of five of the eight Golden Globe Awards nominations the program received.

+Criticism

+Gregory Kane, journalist for The Baltimore Sun, called the series "demeaning" in 1999, criticizing Hemsley's "pimp roll walk", bigotry, loud mouth and low intelligence.
+"I hereby declare The Jeffersons stereotypical fare that depicts blacks in a buffoonish manner."